jonathanking/sidechainnet/README.md

 <sup>**</sup>SidechainNet explicitly includes oxygen atoms as part of the backbone coordinate data in contrast to ProteinNet, which only includes the primary `N, C_alpha, C` atoms.

 ## Installation
-To run this code, it's recommended to first perform a developmental install of the package with pip in your current environment with `pip install -e .`.
+To run this code, it's recommended to first clone the repo into an appropriate source directory with `git clone <CLONE_URL>`.
+Then, perform a developmental install of the package with pip in your current environment with `pip install -e .`.
 This will install the `sidechainnet` package in your environment.

 ## Usage Examples